jehiguera/PythonAstronomy/README.md

 # PythonAstronomy

-PythonAstronomy is a project intended to learn the use of the Python libraries Astropy and Poliastro.
+PythonAstronomy is a project intended to learn the use of Python libraries Astropy and Poliastro.
-Both libraries contain key functionality and common tools needed for performing astronomy and astrophysics with Python.
+Both libraries contain key functionality and common tools needed for performing astronomy and astrophysics.
 Astropy library aims to enable the community to develop a robust ecosystem of affiliated packages covering a broad range of needs for astronomical research, data processing, and data analysis.